 4. BEIJING IS THE BICYCLE CAPITAL OF THE WORLD.

 Many people consider Amsterdam the bicycle capital of the world; however, Beijing is truly the capital with a huge amount of real estate dedicated to bicycle paths and parking.
-In fact, at rush house, traveling by bike is must faster than by car.
+In fact, at rush hour, traveling by bike is much faster than by car.
 Learn more.

 6. BEIJING IS HOME TO THE GREAT WALL OF CHINA.

 Although it is technically located 80 km from the city's center, Beijing is home to the Great Wall of China.
 The Great Wall of China is the world's largest and longest wall, and overall an awe-inspiring feat of ancient defensive architecture.
 Learn more.